Efficient Rare-Event Simulation for Random Geometric Graphs via Importance Sampling: Simulation Results

 \section{Simulation Results}

-In this section, we illustrate the effectiveness of our importance sampling estimator by comparing it to the na\"{i}ve and conditional Monte Carlo estimators through simulation results in three different settings, focusing on the edge count and maximum degree examples.
-The Python implementation of our simulation is available at \url{https://github.com/saratmoka/RareEvents-RandGeoGraphs}.
+In this section, we illustrate the effectiveness of our importance sampling estimator by comparing it to the na\"{i}ve and conditional Monte Carlo estimators through simulation results in {eight} different settings{, covering the edge count, maximum degree, maximum connected component, maximum clique size, number of triangles, and planarity examples}.
+The Python implementation of our simulation study is available at \url{https://github.com/saratmoka/RareEvents-RandGeoGraphs}.

 We recall that $Z_{\tt NMC}$ is the sample mean na\"{i}ve rejection estimator of $\pp(\mX \in A)$, defined by Eq. \eqref{nai.est.def}.
 That is, $Z_{\tt NMC} = (Y_1+ \cdots + Y_m)/m$, where $Y_1, \dots, Y_m$ are iid copies of $Y$.
 Similarly, the sample mean conditional Monte Carlo estimator $Z_{\tt CMC}$ and the sample mean importance sampling estimator $Z_{\tt IS}$ are defined by Eq. \eqref{cmc.est.def} and Eq. \eqref{def.wt.zet}, respectively.
 We use $\mathsf{RV}_{\tt NMC}$, ${\sf RV}_{\tt CMC}$ and ${\sf RV}_{\tt IS}$ to denote the estimated relative variances of $Y$, $\wh Y$ and $\wt Y$, respectively.
 For instance,